tinkertrain/ui-test/my-process.md

 - First thing, move to plain JS instead of coffescript (style choosing)
 - There are 2 functionalities in the page, both in the same file (readmore and lightbox).
 Separate them into their own file as modules.
+- Grouped all the functionality into factory functions
+- All the methods are stored in the respective prototype for better perfomance